nathanfaucett/js-orm/README.md

 in server folder install npm deps and then listen on localhost 3000 by exec node index.js

-in the they will be some errors in the console its just require.js trying to find the node modules
+they will be some errors in the console its just require.js trying to find the node modules